Zhenkang-Peng/Zhenkang-Peng.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi, I am Zhenkang Peng.
+I received my Ph.D. in Management Science and Engineering at the Shanghai Jiao Tong University in 2024, advised by [Prof. Ying Rong](https://www.acem.sjtu.edu.cn/faculty/rongying.html#container).
+I earned my Bachelor’s in Information Management and Information System from Dalian Univeisity of Technology in 2019.

 A data-driven personal website
 ======